Tax Free Savings Account (TFSA)

 There are no upfront fees!

-Annual Fees are payable and these include an Investment Management Fee (which is charged by the investment funds in which you invest and varies from fund to fund), an Administration Fee (which is charged by Investec for managing your money), and finally a Beanstalk Fee (which is a low 0.50% + VAT (if applicable) per annum and includes fund screening, analysis and recommendations; back office support; as well as access to a CFP Qualified Financial Planner; ongoing advice, support, newsletters and fund and industry information).
-All fees are deducted by means of a unit reduction by Investec and paid across to the applicable service provider.
+Annual Fees are payable and these include an Investment Management Fee (which is charged by the investment funds in which you invest and varies from fund to fund), an Administration Fee (which is charged by Ninety One for managing your money), and finally a Beanstalk Fee (which is a low 0.50% + VAT (if applicable) per annum and includes fund screening, analysis and recommendations; back office support; as well as access to a CFP Qualified Financial Planner; ongoing advice, support, newsletters and fund and industry information).
+All fees are deducted by means of a unit reduction by Ninety One and paid across to the applicable service provider.

 Invest in a TFSA now